masonhgn/interviews/sig.md

 I tokenized each headline, created hash maps for easy lookups of long company names, and did an n² traversal to check for every possible contiguous array of tokens.
 I received confirmation from the interviewers that this solution was correct, but not optimal.

 - **Optimized solution (incomplete):**
 I initially approached this optimization incorrectly, but a solution was a trie based approach.
 When the interviewer explained the trie-based approach, I followed along and stepped through a specific test case, explaining my thought process and what I understood versus what I did not.
 I communicated my reasoning openly.
-Dale was transparent that they do not expect candidates to automatically know the trie solution, and emphasized that they wanted to see my thought process and communication.
+D was transparent that they do not expect candidates to automatically know the trie solution, and emphasized that they wanted to see my thought process and communication.

 ## System Design